How to Travel With A Car Seat Base

 - Car Seat law in Australia

 It is definitely worth checking the car seat law before you travel to a different country as it may make you decide to use a different child restraint device on a plane for you child.
-Other child seat restrain devices include:
+Other child seat restrain devices for airplane use include:

 - An infant lap belt (provided on non USA/Non Canadian based airlines)